plamola/ocr-joplin-notes/README.md

 *Parameters*:
 * [required] `--tag`="my_tag"
   Only notes having the specified tag will be scanned.
+* [optional] `--exclude_tags`="other_tag"
+  Notes having the specified tag will be ignored.
+This Parameter can be set multiple times to exclude multiple tags.
 * [optional] `--add-preview`=`on`|`off`
   When `on`, adds a preview image for every PDF found in an HTML note.
 Default is `on` Markdown notes already have a PDF preview in the client.